Loading

 Signs That Spark Plugs Need Replacement

-In addition to following the mileage recommendations, there are several signs that may indicate your spark plugs need to be changed:
+In addition to following the recommended maintenance schedule, it's also important to be aware of the signs that your Ford Expedition's spark plugs may need to be replaced, including:

 What year do Ford's have the spark plug problem?